luau-lang/luau/rfcs/type-byte-array.md

 Used to read the data from the buffer by reinterpreting bytes at the offset as the type in the argument and converting it into a number.

-Floating-point numbers are read from a format specified by IEEE 754.
 When reading the value of any NaN representation, implementation can (but not required to) replace it with a different quiet NaN representation.

 `buffer.writei8(b: buffer, offset: number, value: number): ()`